 This buildup can make it more difficult to illuminate the road and your surroundings at night, which increases the risk of unfortunate incidents.
-Thankfully, there are a few simple strategies one can employ to restore clarity to your headlights, most of which you can employ directly from the comforts of your own home.
-Before you implement any of the methods below, however, we recommend taping the perimeters of your headlight with painter’s tape.
-Doing so will ensure your car’s paint, trim, and other aesthetic facets will remain intact!
+Thankfully, there are a few simple strategies one can employ to restore clarity to your headlights, most of wthem from the comfort of your own home.
+Without further ado, let’s get into the prep, procedure, and products associated with cleaning your headlights.

 Soap, sand paper, and polish

 Using some soap and water, wash your headlights and remove as much buildup as possible.
 Afterward, dry them with a towel and use 400- or 800-grit sandpaper to remove the remaining gunk, sanding back and forth as you do.
 You’ll then want to sand it again with a finer sandpaper — this time from a different angle — and polish the plastic to restore clarity.
 You can use a commercial polish, such as 3M’s Lens Polish and Protector, or you can use toothpaste like in the method outlined above.

 If you’d rather fork over some money for a commercial solution, there are plenty of products out there that will get the job done.
 Most are fairly inexpensive, too, and readily available through online retailers and brick-and-mortar stores in your area.
 These are a great option, though, in the end, they work about as well as the cheaper methods listed above.

 Now that you’ve gone to the trouble of restoring your headlights, it would be a real shame if they became foggy just weeks or months after your labor.
 To prevent a quick return to ugly form, try a UV sealant, protectant, or film.
 These products will shield your headlights from the same combo of UV punishment and built-up filth that made them hazy the first time.

 - Ride safely at night with Arara, a magnetically powered bicycle light

 - How to clean earbuds, with or without soap